Ever wonder why you dream that your teeth are falling out?

 Harold used the metaphor of teeth falling out as a reflection of the inevitable.
 His dream was preparing him for the eventuality of his wife leaving their marriage, a situation Harold was trying desperately to avoid but needed to accept.

-While the image of teeth falling out is common, the situations that trigger any dream are very specific to the dreamer’s waking situation and relation to the metaphor.
+While the image of teeth falling out in dreams is common, the situations that trigger any dream are very specific to the dreamer’s waking situation and relation to the metaphor.
 The meaning of an image always comes back to the individual’s perception, based on their unique life experience, and offers a wonderful way to appreciate our differences.
+To find out how a dream relates to your personal situation schedule a private dream interpretation session with The Dream Analyst.